- Studying Law at Yale

 The Yale Africa Initiative is an effort by Yale University to sharpen its focus on Africa.
 The goals of the Initiative are: to expand scholarship on Africa at Yale; increase the number of African students at Yale while securing support for financial aid for their studies; establish mutually beneficial partnerships between Yale and African institutions.
 The faculty, students and alumni of Yale university are working closely together to realize the goals of our Africa Initiative.

-The Yale Global Health Initiative (GHI) was launched in May 2009 to cultivate and support global health activities at Yale.
-The GHI aims to foster innovative education programs, catalyze interdisciplinary faculty research, and advance international partnerships and leadership in global health.
-For students, GHI provides coordination among outstanding educational offerings in global health and supports field based programs and internships across the university.
-For faculty, GHI catalyzes interdisciplinary research and advances international partnerships and leadership in global health.
+The Yale Institute for Global Health (IGH) was launched in May 2009 to cultivate and support global health activities at Yale.
+The IGH aims to foster innovative education programs, catalyze interdisciplinary faculty research, and advance international partnerships and leadership in global health.
+For students, IGH provides coordination among outstanding educational offerings in global health and supports field based programs and internships across the university.
+For faculty, IGH catalyzes interdisciplinary research and advances international partnerships and leadership in global health.
 This is accomplished largely through the Global Health Leadership Institute (GHLI), which brings together faculty, policymakers, and practitioners across disciplines to advance research, policy, and practice in global health at Yale and beyond.